Are you comfortable working with machines and tools in a confined space for a prolonged duration?

 2. What Are The Duties Of A Train Driver?

-A train driver should ensure team participation, effective communication, and quality of service that are compliant with organizational and legislation policies throughout their work activities.
+A train driver should ensure team participation, effective communication, and service quality that comply with organizational and legislation policies throughout their work activities.

 A typical day of a train driver comprises the following duties:

-Prepare, operate, and manage a train in accordance with the established safe-working standards and operational procedures
+Prepare, operate, and manage a train per the established safe-working standards and operational procedures.

-Open and close the door before and after passengers get in or get off the train.
+Open and close the door before and after passengers get in or off the train.